 - Mix 5 cups of chopped kale with 2 tablespoons of olive oil.
-Finely chop nuts of choice (almonds, walnuts, etc.) and add-in.
+Finely chop nuts of choice (almonds, walnuts, etc.) and add in.
 Massage in ¼ cup of red onion and 2 cups of chopped broccoli.
 Add seeds/toppings of choice (sunflower, chia, cranberries, etc.) Squeeze a lemon on top and serve!
 (This meal contains all of the antidepressant nutrients mentioned in this article!)

-- Mix the juice of a lime with four teaspoons of sweet chili dipping sauce.
+Mix the juice of a lime with four teaspoons of sweet chili dipping sauce.
 Marinate salmon fillets in the sauce for thirty minutes.
-Place fillets on a foil-covered baking tray and bake in the oven for ten minutes at 392.
+Place fillets on a foil-covered baking tray and bake in the oven for ten minutes at 392 degrees Fahrenheit.
 Remove and brush salmon with remaining marinade and return to the oven for 6–8 minutes, or until cooked.
 While salmon is cooking, heat olive oil in a large frying pan and stir fry broccoli, cauliflower, bell pepper, and shredded cabbage.
 Serve salmon atop veggie mixture!
 (This meal contains all of the antidepressant nutrients mentioned in this article!)

 The Sunny Side:

 - Chop up some bell pepper (Vitamin B, Zinc, Magnesium) and simmer in a pan with olive oil (Omega 3-fatty acids).
-Add in kale (Vitam B, Magnesium) and stir until wilted.
+Add in kale (Vitamin B, Magnesium) and stir until wilted.
 Cook one egg sunny-side up (Omega 3-fatty acids, Vitamin D, Vitamin B, Zinc) and serve on top of veggie scramble.

 Quick Brighten-Up Bites: